 Intended learning outcomes

-• Identify the principles underlying radar detection in noise and clutter, relating these principles to conventional radar system design
+• Analyse radar detection performance in noise and clutter, relating these principles to conventional radar system design,

-• Explain the specialist properties and particular operational advantages of modern multi-function radar and SAR systems
+• Assess the performance and identify particular operational advantages of modern multi-function radar and SAR systems Skills and Other Attributes,

-• Critically evaluate the detection performance of a radar system, given its design parameters
+• Critically assess the detection performance of a radar system, given its design parameters,

 Radar Electronic Warfare